Lymphoma A Cancer in the Lymph Glands

 What Causes Lymphoma?

-The exact cause of lymphoma remains unclear, but several risk factors have been identified:
+The exact cause of lymphoma remains unclear, though it is linked to genetic mutations in lymphocytes.
+Several risk factors have been identified:

-- Exposure to Chemicals and Radiation: Prolonged exposure to hazardous substances can elevate risks.
+- Exposure to Chemicals: Prolonged exposure to hazardous substances like pesticides, herbicides, and benzene can elevate risks.

-- Viral Infections: Viruses such as HIV and Epstein-Barr virus are linked to higher lymphoma rates.
+- Viral Infections: Viruses such as HIV, Hepatitis C, and Epstein-Barr virus are linked to higher lymphatic cancer rates.

 - Autoimmune Disorders: Conditions like lupus or rheumatoid arthritis increase susceptibility.